 Beach Survey Packets & Jurisdictional Line Maps

-The DHEC Office of Ocean and Coastal Resource Management is mandated by the Beachfront Management Act (48-39-280-C) to review the position of the beachfront baseline and 40-year setback line, the state's beachfront jurisdictional lines, every 8 to 10 years.
-The follwoing areas have been updated for the 2008-2010 review cycle.
-Please note that each map file is approximately 4MB and download time may vary depending on connection speed.
+The DHEC Office of Ocean and Coastal Resource Management is mandated by the Beachfront Management Act (48-39-280-C) to review the position of the beachfront baseline and 40-year setback line every 8 to 10 years.
+The most recent line revision cycle occurred in 2008-2010.

 - The South Carolina Coastal Management Program, Regulations and Policies